-When your employees participate in your programs they need to know exactly what’s in it for them.
+When your employees become wellness program participants, they need to know exactly what’s in it for them.
 Better health, lower weight, better tasting food, the need for fewer medications, less stress–you get the idea.
 Maybe they’re looking for hope, friendship, or just plain happiness.

 If what you are offering is of sufficient value, they will engage in your wellness program.
-Think of it as a contract between your wellness program and your employee.
+Think of it as a contract between your wellness program and your wellness participants.
 The wellness program will offer certain benefits if the employee will engage.

 Include a Call to Action